-CCHQ: It's Wrong to Say Burka is Oppressive -
+Tories: It's Wrong to Say Burka is Oppressive -

 And this was Harriet Harman speaking in 2013, outlining her principled feminist opposition to the face veil as discriminatory towards women:

-Yet CCHQ is now pushing the line that you can’t say the burka is oppressive.
+Yet senior Tories are now pushing the line that you can’t say the burka is oppressive.
 What do Tory MPs think about that?
-What are they playing at over at Matthew Parker Street?